A Few Things to Consider Before Opening a Group Home

 week.
 Plans also need to be put in place in case of inclement weather or any other disaster.
 You should have adequate staffing as well as an evacuation plan during these times.

-2. Are you aware of
+2. Are you aware of liability concerns?

 Group homes carry a very high liability risk.
 Many group